 Stage 2 – The Capable Business

-In this stage, some regular money is coming in and the business has some infrastructure, but everything is still very unpredictable.
+In this stage, some regular money is coming in and the business may have some infrastructure, but everything is still very unpredictable.

-The practitioner has jumped the fear line and is being courageous — they’re experimenting, making offers, service calls, and trying to see what works, but everything is still clouded by uncertainty and irregularity.
-Income is still completely dependent on clients booking, and showing up for sessions, which is not always the case.
+The practitioner has jumped the fear line and is being courageous — they’re experimenting, making offers, serving clients and trying to see what works, but everything is still clouded by uncertainty and irregularity.
+Income is still completely dependent on clients booking and showing up for sessions which is not always the case.

 From this stage, we still haven’t even scratched the surface of what’s really possible — for ourselves, our clients and our impact on the world.

-Luckily, to get to stage 3 does not require a big leap.
+Luckily, getting to stage 3 does not require a big leap.

 The simple lesson to be learned here is to see what gains traction and do more of that.